-A second key question concerns the effect of the biases of the individual LLMs on the process leading to the emergence of universal conventions.
-A key insight from complexity science is that collective processes can either suppress or amplify individual traits~\cite{mezard1987spin}.
-As great emphasis is given to assessing and countering biases in one-to-one interaction between a human and an LLM~\cite{roselli2019managing,ferrara2023should,hu2023generative}, less attention has been paid so far to the effects of those biases on repeated communications in populations of LLMs, and eventually in mixed human-LLM ecosystems~\cite{dafoe2021cooperative}.
-However, predicting group behavior based solely on the knowledge of a single agent is extremely challenging~\cite{anderson1972more}, and the safety of a single LLM does not necessarily correspond to the safety of a multi-agent system~\cite{anwar2024foundational}.
 Finally, a third question concerns the robustness of social conventions.
-Recent theoretical~\cite{xie2011social} and empirical~\cite{centola2018experimental} work has shown how a minority of committed agents can exert an outsized influence on the group, provided they reach a threshold or `critical mass'~\cite{kuran1998ethnic,kanter1977some,dahlerup2006story}.
-Investigating how norms change through critical mass dynamics in a population of LLMs will help anticipate and potentially steer the development of beneficial norms in AI systems, while mitigating risks of harmful norms~\cite{baronchelli2024shaping}.
-It will also provide valuable models for how AI systems might influence and be influenced by social dynamics in human-AI interactions, with potential impact on global challenges such as antibiotic resistance~\cite{nyborg2016social} and the post-carbon transition~\cite{farmer2019sensitive}.
+Recent theoretical~\cite{xie2011social} and empirical~\cite{centola2018experimental} results have shown how a minority of adversarial agents can exert an outsized influence on the group, provided they reach a threshold or `critical mass'~\cite{kuran1998ethnic,kanter1977some,dahlerup2006story}.
+Investigating how conventions change through critical mass dynamics in a population of LLMs will help anticipate and potentially steer the development of beneficial norms in AI systems, while mitigating risks of harmful norms~\cite{baronchelli2024shaping}.
+It will also provide valuable models for how AI systems might play a role in shaping new societal norms to address global challenges such as antibiotic resistance~\cite{nyborg2016social} and the post-carbon transition~\cite{farmer2019sensitive}.

-In this paper, we address these three questions -- on the spontaneous emergence of conventions, the role of individual biases, and critical mass dynamics -- in populations of LLMs within an established theoretical and experimental framework.
-In particular, we consider the prototypical problem of whether purely local interactions can trigger the emergence of a universal naming convention~\cite{hume2000treatise,wittgenstein1958philosophical}, and investigate the dynamics of the process.